edgedb/edgedb/docs/datamodel/access_policies.rst

   The access policy resolution algorithm, explained with Venn diagrams.

-1. When no policies are defined on a given object type, object-level security is all objects of that type can be read or modified by any appropriately authenticated connection.
+1. When no policies are defined on a given object type, all objects of that type can be read or modified by any appropriately authenticated connection.

 2. EdgeDB then applies all ``allow`` policies.
 Each policy grants a *permission* that is scoped to a particular *set of objects* as defined by